-The University Police Department offers an on-campus walking escort service 24 hours a day for safety.
-Members of the SCSU community can simply call the department at (203) 392-5375, state their name, location and destination, and an officer or a student campus watch assistant will accompany that person, as long as the route is on university property.
+The University Police Department also offers an on-campus walking escort service 24 hours a day.
+Members of the SCSU community can simply call the department at (203-) 392-5375 for assistance.

 Controlled Access to Campus Facilities

 During business hours, Southern (excluding housing facilities) will be open to students, parents, employees, contractors and guests.
 During non-business hours, access to all university facilities is by key or by admittance via the SCSU police.
 University facilities are open to the public during the day and evening hours when classes are in session.
 Access to classes and programs is restricted to those enrolled in them.
 When Southern is closed, university buildings are generally locked.
 Some university-sponsored programs are open to the general public while others are restricted to students and staff with a valid Southern ID.
 All residence halls have limited access, with some halls having all outside doors locked on a 24-hour basis and other halls having only main doors unlocked during daytime hours.
 The residence hall front desks are staffed on a 24-hour basis during the week.
 Student community coordinators and advisors make regular rounds throughout the buildings, checking to see that outside doors are locked and that floors are quiet.
 Southern reserves the right to enter rooms to assure proper maintenance and repair, to provide for the health and safety of residents and to investigate suspicion of a violation of university regulations or laws.
 During extended breaks, the doors of all halls will be secured 24 hours a day.
 Only those with prior approval will be admitted to facilities during extended breaks.